unicode-org/cldr/docs/ldml/tr35-messageFormat.md

 This section defines the formal grammar describing the syntax of a single message.

-This section defines the formal grammar describing the syntax of a single message.

 ### Design Goals

 _This section is non-normative._